 They focused solely on one goal; creating a product that helps men get the best stubble beard possible, and they did it well.

-With the industry leading length adjustability from 0.4mm all the way to 5.0mm in twenty increments, this trimmer gives you the closest stubble available, and basically any other type of short beard; be it designer stubble or the coveted “heavy stubble”.
+With the industry leading length adjustability from 0.4mm beard all the way to 5.0mm in twenty-four increments, this trimmer gives you the closest stubble available, and basically any other type of short beard; be it designer stubble or the coveted “heavy stubble”.

 You can easily use the buttons and the LED-display to set up your desired stubble length and the trimmer adjusts itself automatically.
 There’s even a memory function that allows you to power off the trimmer while it still remains at your favorite stubble length.